-The need for an all-Irish television station was debated by Gaeltacht activists at a conference in Connemara in December 1989.
+The need for an all Irish television station is debated by Gaeltacht activists at a conference in Connemara.

 The event was organised by Meitheal Oibre Theilifís na Gaeltachta, who invited anyone interested to discuss a recent Údarás na Gaeltachta report, which estimated the cost of setting up the station at £5 million a year, with annual running costs of £9 million.
 Over 100 people attended the one-day event, which was held in Áras Uí Chadhain in Carraroe.